uptrace/bun/README.md

 ## Quickstart

 First you need to create a `*sql.DB`.
-Here we using a SQLite3 driver.
+Here we using the SQLite3 driver.

 ```go
 import _ "github.com/mattn/go-sqlite3"